 If you're more interested in just getting the overall stats (I also love them) then please scroll down to the bottom!
-Otherwise, enjoy my long post because this moment has definitely taken a long time to get here so I'm taking full advantage of it!
+Otherwise, enjoy my long post because this moment has definitely taken a long time, so I'm taking full advantage of it!

 I joined Twitter's writing community in August 2016 with my very first finished draft and bucket loads of hope for a grand future in the publishing world.
 Before then, I'd been working on that story since I was 13.
-That was a YA high fantasy (which I didn't realize was a YA at the time) and full of so much grandness that newbie writer Elora wasn't ready to handle.
+That was a YA high fantasy and full of so much grandness that newbie writer Elora wasn't ready to handle.
 Shortly after starting high school, I took a hiatus from writing books (but always telling stories in some capacity) until the spark of inspiration started again at the end of my high school career.
 By then I knew what I wanted.
 To get serious about my publishing journey and eventually get a book deal.
 How little I knew going into this journey and how much I'd grow as a writer -- and person.

-I brought into the community my YA high fantasy in 2016, believing I would get an agent and book deal within like...two years *flips head back and laughs.* Although I eventually trunked that story (shout out to those who remember it), it gave me the opportunity to start some amazing friendships (shout out to Debra Spiegel and Alex Rogers) that continue to thrive and taught me an important lesson I'd continue to face -- resilience and humility.
+I brought my YA high fantasy into the writing community in 2016, believing I would get an agent and book deal within...two years *flips head back and laughs.* Although I eventually trunked that story (shout out to those who remember it), it gave me the opportunity to start some amazing friendships (shout out to Debra Spiegel and Alexandria Rogers) that continue to thrive and taught me an important lesson I'd continue to face -- resilience and humility.
 Thanks to Twitter, I learned about a bunch of different writing contests, some of which don't exist anymore, but two that are amazing mentorships: Pitch Wars and Author Mentor Match.
 I entered both in 2017 (AMM twice) as well as two other contests that year making a grand total of five tries to writing contests.

 I didn't get into any of them.

-Then I tried querying that book, the first time I'd queried ever (a big yikes there) and sent out twenty queries.
+Then I tried querying that book, the first time I'd queried ever (a big yikes there) and sent out a bunch of queries.
 Every single one was a form rejection.
-That may not be a big number, but after getting only forms or no responses at all, my intuition -- which I rely heavily on -- told me this wasn't the one.
+After getting only forms or no responses, my intuition told me this wasn't the one.